 Video footage (whether from body cameras or other sources) wasn’t enough to get justice for Philando Castile, Samuel DuBose, Walter Scott, Tamir Rice, and far too many other victims of police violence.
+A single implicit bias training session can’t overcome decades of conditioning and department culture.
 Other reforms, while often noble in intention, simply do not do enough to get to the root of the issue.

 History is a useful guide here: community groups in the 1960s also demanded civilian review boards, better training, and community policing initiatives.
-Some of these demands were even met, but universally, they were either ineffective, or dismantled by the police department over time.
-Recent reforms are already being co-opted and destroyed: just look at how many officers are wearing body cameras that are never turned on, or how quickly Jeff Sessions’ Justice Department has moved to end consent decrees.
+Some of these demands were even met.
+But universally, they were either ineffective, or dismantled by the police department over time.
+Recent reforms are already being co-opted and destroyed: just look at how many officers are wearing body cameras that are never turned on, or how quickly the Trump administration’s Justice Department moved to end consent decrees.
 We have half a century’s worth of evidence that reforms can’t work.
 It’s time for something new.

 This all sounds good in theory, but wouldn’t it be impossible to do?

 Throughout US history, everyday people have regularly accomplished “impossible” things, from the abolition of slavery, to voting rights, to the 40-hour workweek, and more.
 What’s really impossible is the idea that the police departments can be reformed against their will to protect and serve communities whom they have always attacked.
 The police, as an institution around the world, have existed for less than 200 years—less time than chattel slavery existed in the Americas.
-Abolishing the police doesn’t need to be difficult– we can do it in our own cities, one dollar at a time, through redirecting budgets to common-sense alternative programs.
+Abolishing the police isn’t impossible—we can do it in our own cities, one dollar at a time, through redirecting budgets to common-sense alternative programs.
 Let’s get to work!